Spring Foreshadowed (Rev 2)

 against her windowpane, through his lungs,

-and rattles the branches like dry bones.
+rattles the branches like dry bones.

 He turns to find her: wildflowers